Epistoli/apidocs/README.md

 In case of error, `ok` is false, and we provide an `error` key, with a string containing an error code.

+These are the expected common errors that the API could return:

+ - `invalid_params`: Received parameters are invalid, or incorrectly formatted.
+ - `not_authed`: No authentication token was provided.
+ - `invalid_auth`: Invalid authentication token.

 For example an unauthorized call yield a `403` HTTP status code, with this
 body: